ScienceIsVeryCool/LLamaManager/README.md

 - Increase `queryTimeout` in agent definition for complex reasoning tasks
 - Monitor model performance and adjust timeouts accordingly
 - Consider using simpler prompts if timeouts persist

+### User Input Issues
+- Ensure terminal input is available (not running in background processes)
+- Use Ctrl+C to cancel user input if needed
+- Check that output file is being created correctly
+- Verify input files exist before user_input step

 ### Virtual Environment Setup
 ```bash